On hyperbolic rational maps with finitely connected Fatou sets: Cycles of rescaling limits

 The tree map is a tent map:

 We mark the Riemann spheres so that the tangent vector pointing towards (respectively, away from) $A$ corresponds to $\infty$ (respectively, $0$).
-Under this marking, the mapping schemes associated to $g_n(z) = z^3+\frac{1}{nz^3}$ is
+Under this marking, the rational mapping schemes associated to $g_n(z) = z^3+\frac{1}{nz^3}$ is

 Note that the point $A_0 = \frac{3}{4}$ is fixed by $F$ and $F$ sends $[B', A_0]$ onto $[A', A_0]$, and $[A_0, A']$ onto $[A_0, A]$.
-We now construct a new tree mapping scheme $(F_1, \mathbf{f}_1)$ by performing surgery on $(F_0, \mathbf{f}_0)$.
+We now construct a new tree mapping scheme $(F_1, R_1)$ by performing surgery on $(F_0, R_0)$.
 Intuitively, the surgery construction will replace a Jordan curve Julia component by a more complicated Julia component.

-First, we construct the tree $\mathcal{T}_{1, F_1}$ by attaching a new arc $[A_0, D]$ of the same length of $[C, A']$ at $A_0$ to $\mathcal{T}_{1, F_0}$ (See Figure \ref{fig:SurgeryOnFixedPoint}).
+First, we construct the tree $\mathcal{T}_{1, F_1}$ by attaching a new arc $[A_0, D]$ of the same length of $[C, A']$ at $A_0$ to $\mathcal{T}_{1, F_0}$ (see Figure \ref{fig:SurgeryOnFixedPoint}).
 The new tree map $F_1$ sends $[A, B]$ and $[A', B']$ homeomorphically onto $[A,D]$ by expanding with a factor of $3$, and sends $[A_0, D]$ isometrically onto $[A_0, A']$.

 Let $\zeta_8$ be the primitive $8$-th root of unity.
 We mark the Riemann sphere $\hat\C_{A_0}$ so that $0_{A_0}, \infty_{A_0}, (\zeta_8)_{A_0}$ correspond to the direction of $A', A, D$ respectively.
-Similar as before, the other Riemann spheres are marked so that the tangent vector pointing towards (respectively, away from) $A$ corresponds to $\infty$ (respectively, $0$).
-The surgery introduces a hyperbolic post-critical finite rational map
+In the same way, the other Riemann spheres are marked so that the tangent vector pointing towards (respectively, away from) $A$ corresponds to $\infty$ (respectively, $0$).
+The surgery introduces a post-critically finite hyperbolic rational map

 with critical orbit